joehalliwell/paraphernalia/README.md

 ### General

 - Add CLIP/generator sample notebook
-- Review tool
-- Oblique strategy of the day
+- Oblique strategy of the day during startup

 ## review

-- Review images in a tree
-- Scaling
-- KEEP or LOSE
-- Back and forward navigation
-- Move KEEP to a target folder (rename as necessary...) "kept"
 - Move reviewed folders to a target folder "lost"
 - "kept" and "lost" should excluded
 - Notebook mode?